Quality Assurance Agency for Higher Education

+QAA undertakes cyclical quality review of higher education institutions throughout the United Kingdom, except currently in England, where the regulator, the Office for Students (OfS), has not implemented a cyclical review approach and QAA has chosen to focus on its enhancement activity, including new paid-for services to help the sector meet regulatory requirements and enhance quality.

-In addition to its role in sustaining the reputation of UK higher education, QAA also regulates the Access to Higher Education Diploma, a qualification that enables individuals without A Levels or the usual equivalent to enter higher education.
+In addition to its role in sustaining the reputation of United Kingdom higher education, QAA also regulates the Access to Higher Education Diploma, a qualification that enables individuals without A Levels or the usual equivalent to enter higher education.

-QAA works closely with other organisations that have an interest in the reputation of UK higher education, including the Office for Students, Universities UK and GuildHE.
+QAA works closely with other organisations that have an interest in the reputation of United Kingdom higher education, including the Scottish Funding Council, Medr, Department for the Economy in Northern Ireland, Universities United Kingdom and GuildHE.

-Mission and strategic aims

-QAA's mission is 'to safeguard standards and improve the quality of UK higher education wherever it is delivered around the world'.
-Its four strategic aims may be summarised as: to address the needs of students; to safeguard standards; to drive improvements; and to improve public understanding of UK higher education.